Balinese Hinduism: Dietary law

 Under no circumstances may Balinese Hindus consume the flesh of human, cat, monkey, dog, crocodile, mouse, snake, frog, certain poisonous fish, leech, stinging insect, crow, eagle, owl, or any other bird of prey.

 Chicken, fruit, vegetables and seafood are widely consumed.
 Hindus, especially those who belong to the varna (caste) of Brahmin and Kshatriya, are forbidden to consume or even touch beef and rarely touch pork; additionally, they must not eat on the street or marketplace, drink alcohol, or taste offerings of such items.

 Outside Bali and Indonesia

 Balinese Hindus built Pura Parahyangan Agung Jagatkarta, the second largest temple in Indonesia after Pura Besakih in Bali, dedicated to Hindu Sundanese King Sri Baduga Maharaja Sang Ratu Jaya Dewata Prabu Siliwangi.
 Pura Aditya Jaya is the largest temple in Indonesian capital Jakarta.

 At least four Balinese Hindu temples exist in Europe.
 A padmasana exists in Hamburg, Germany in front of the Museum of Ethnology, Hamburg.
 Pura Girinatha in Dili, Timor Leste, was built by Indonesian immigrants.
 The recently constructed Pura Tri Hita Karana is located in Erholungspark Marzahn park in Berlin, Germany.
 Two temples exist in the Pairi Daiza botanical garden in Belgium.
+A temple was inaugurated in May 2025 in Kallenkote, Indonesia.